Rick hears his neighbor’s cat on his front porch.

 “Sure.
 Come in and sit down.
 And thanks for having Brian talk to Adam.
-He’s the happiest now than I’ve seen him, and that started after they talked.
+He’s the happiest now than I’ve ever seen him, and that started after the two boys talked.
 Now he’s going to sit at the wrestlers table during lunch.”

 “You’re welcome.
 Brian told me that Adam is a friendly kid.